HenrikBechmann/react-infinite-grid-scroller/README.md

 ## `canDrop` and `dropEffect`

 `canDrop` is controlled by `react-dnd` by comparing the dragged item's `type` property (from the cell `dndOptions` property) to the list of `accept` values (from the scroller `dndOptions` property) of the target scroller.
-If there is a match, then the item can be dropped on the scroller.
+If a match is found, then `react-dnd` signals that the item can be dropped on the scroller.

-`canDrop` can be further constrained by the host-provided `getDropEffect` function, as follows.
+`canDrop` can be further constrained by the host-provided `getDropEffect` function, by returning 'none'.

-`dropEffect` can be constrained by the return value of the host-provided function `getDropEffect` (see _Scroller Properties_ above) .
-This function has three parameters: `sourceScrollerID` (the `scrollerID` from the source of the drag), `targetScrollerID` (the `scrollerID` from the target of the drag), and `context`. `getDropEffect` is called by RIGS whenever the drag location crosses into a scroller for which `isOver` and `canDrop` are both true.
+`dropEffect` can be constrained by the return value of the host-provided function `getDropEffect` (see _Scroller Properties_ above).
+This function has three parameters: `sourceScrollerID` (the `scrollerID` from the source of the drag), `targetScrollerID` (the `scrollerID` from the target of the drag), and `context`. `getDropEffect` (if provided by the host) is called by RIGS whenever the drag location crosses into a scroller for which `isOver` and `canDrop` are both true.
 Here are the properties of the `context` parameter:

 ```
 context: {